open-quantum-safe/oqs-provider/README.md

 ## Building the provider

-`oqsprovider` can be built for example via the following:
+`oqsprovider` using the local OpenSSL3 build as done above can be built for example via the following:

     cmake -DOPENSSL_ROOT_DIR=$(pwd)/.local -DCMAKE_PREFIX_PATH=$(pwd)/.local -S . -B _build
     cmake --build _build